 The Deconstructive Theatre Project is a Brooklyn-based not-for-profit ensemble performance laboratory that exists to devise and premiere new multidisciplinary work.
 The company is dedicated to producing performances that experiment with the relationships between theatrical vocabularies, content, and form and to providing broad community access to its process and productions.
+We are currently creating a series of performances at the intersection of live performance, the neuroscience of creativity, and interactive technology.

 The Deconstructive Theatre Project was founded in February 2006 by Adam J. Thompson and a collaborative of fellow undergraduate students from Emerson College in Boston, Massachusetts.
 The company’s name is loosely suggested by the theories of the French post-structuralist post-modern philosopher Jacques Derrida, who once wrote: “Deconstruction is not a dismantling of…structure…, but a demonstration that it has already dismantled itself.
 Its apparently-solid ground is no rock, but thin air.”